 “Not having a budget is one of the biggest oversights for most people,” says Bilger.
 “Often, they don't want to confront the numbers or question their spending.
 But it’s important to have those tough conversations with yourself.”

-The ongoing effects from inflation has likely impacted your budget, making it doubly important, adds Ron Lutes, advice services consultant at Thrivent.
+The ongoing effects from inflation has likely impacted your budget, making it doubly important, adds Ron Lutes, senior Advice Services consultant at Thrivent.

 “People are having to spend more for gas and food,” Lutes says.
 “You might need to make some decisions about what to give up—and hopefully it's not your savings or retirement contributions.
 It’s important to find a way to balance your budget.”